IGSN/igsn.github.io/syntax.md

   - Organisations assigning IGSNs may choose to adopt a consistent, logical system that can be easily documented and readily understood by employees of your organization.
 This helps to ensure the uniqueness of assigned IGSNs and makes it easier for the task of assigning IGSNs to be passed from one employee to the next.
 You might therefore **consider to include existing internal identifiers** already in use within your organization.
   - Suffix nodes may be used to reflect hierarchical information or levels of granularity.  **However, in trying to keep IGSNs as short as possible, careful consideration should be taken before adopting a naming scheme that makes use of extending already existing IGSN names**.

+Please refer to the [DataCite Guidelines for IGSN IDs](https://support.datacite.org/docs/igsn-id-registration-guide) for further detail on the technical implementation.

 # Recommended Practice #

 Unlike many other persistent identifiers, an IGSN is used not only used by machines but also needs to be handled by humans.
 The labelling of sample containers prescribes a limit to the number of characters that fit on a label.
 Also, IGSNs in lists and tables will often need editing by humans.
 Long character strings increase the risk of mistypings.
 To reduce the risk of mistypings, the IGSN is case insensitive and we recommend to avoid characters that can easily be confused, such as ‘1’ and ‘I’, or  ‘0’ and ‘O’.

 Since IGSNs are intended to be combined into a URI, in order to retain maximum compatibility with [URI production rules](http://tools.ietf.org/html/rfc3986) it is suggested to limit the characters that can be used in the Code to the so-called 'unreserved' + 'reserved' set, but not allow any other or percent-encoded characters which may exist on the keyboard or other character sets (e.g. no accented characters or non-latin alphabets, no space, CR, LF characters).
-Using [ABNF notation](http://tools.ietf.org/html/rfc5234) the syntax proposed syntax for an IGSN is:

-    <IGSN>               = <Namespace><Code>
-    <Namespace>          = UPPER                        ; namespace adminstrated by the allocating agent
-    <Code>               = CHAR                         ;
-    UPPER                = %x41-5A                       (A-Z)
-    DIGIT                = %x30-39                       (0-9)
-    CHAR = UPPER and DIGIT
-    unreserved           = UPPER / DIGIT / "-" / "."
-    reserved             = ":" / "/" / "?" / "#" / "[" / "]" / "@" / "!" / "$" / "&" / "'" / "(" / ")" / "*" / "+" / "," / ";" / "=" / "_" / "~"

-The [Allocating Agent](../agents) ensures that the element \<Code\> is unique within their [namespaces](../namespaces).

 Characters a-z and A-Z in the IGSN string are case insensitive (e.g. ABC is identical to AbC).
 It is recommended to use upper case characters in all cases.
 If an IGSN were registered as ABC, then abc would resolve it and a later attempt to register AbC would be rejected with an error message stating that the IGSN was already in existence.
 Comparison of two IGSNs (to decide if they match or not) should be done by first converting all characters 'a' - 'z' in IGSN strings to upper case, followed by octet-by-octet comparison of the entire IGSN string.